-Replace air by others gases
+Replace air with other gases

-An optimal food preservation
+Optimal food preservation

-• It prolongs their freshness • He moves back the shelf life • It facilitates inventory management across the distribution chain • It guarantees hygiene by reducing the risk of bacterial contamination • It allows a better presentation of products, more attractive for the consumer
+• It prolongs their freshness • It moves back the shelf life • It facilitates inventory management across the distribution chain • It guarantees hygiene by reducing the risk of bacterial contamination • It allows a better presentation of products, more attractive for the consumer

 This mode of conditioning, on the other hand, requires a strict respect of the cold chain, and is not suitable for all types of food.